gemi254/ControlAssist-ESP32-ESP8266/README.md

 + in your setup you must bind the html elements you want to control.
   - `ctrl.bind("html_id");` to link the html element
+  - `ctrl.bind("html_id", start_value );` if you need to bind and init for sending on connection
-  - `ctrl.bind("html_id", changeFunction);` if you need also to handle changes
+  - `ctrl.bind("html_id", start_value, changeFunction);` if you need also to handle changes

 + in your setup specify if you want ot auto send key initial values during web socket connection
   - `ctrl.setAutoSendOnCon("html_id",true /*enable / disable*/);`
   - `ctrl.put("html_id", value);  // Set a default value to be send`

++ Configure web server to handle control assist page on a uri
+  - ` ctrl.setup(server, "/");  // Add a web server handler on url "/"`

-+ Define a web server handler to host your webpage
++ Or define a custom web server handler to host your webpage
   - `void handleRoot(){ ctrl.sendHtml(server); }`

 + If you want to use a global callback function to handle key changes
   - `ctrl.setGlobalCallback(globalChangeFuncion);`

 + Start websockets server and listen for web socket client connections
   - `ctrl.begin();`

 ## ControlAssist control functions
-Controlling your elements
+Controlling your elements inside you loop function

 + Change the values of html elements
   - `ctrl.put("html_id", value );`